SachsLab/IntracranialNeurophysDL/docs/LocalConfig.md

 ### MacOS

 These instructions provided are tested for MacOS 10.14 Mojave, but should work with earlier versions.
 The MacOS environment set up here consists of the following limitations:
 * The `nvidia-docker` described in the Linux instruction above cannot be used in Windows or MacOS.
 * Recent Mac hardware (iMac or Macbook Pro) do not use NVIDIA GPUs, and thus CUDA cannot be used for tensorflow.
+Some operations may be much slower on a Mac because it uses the CPU only.

 To setup the environment, run the shell script:
 `$ ./.dots all`